 Wood should be stored in a dry place for at least 2 years before burning it.
 The humidity should be be less than 20%, however, 15% is even better.
 Both soft and hard wood can be burned.

-The combustion chamber is designed for wood logs up to 35cm lenght, and it has a capacity of ~50 liters.
+The combustion chamber is designed for wood logs up to 35cm length, and it has a capacity of ~50 litres.

 The consumption depends mostly from the type and quality of the burned wood, but generally you can expect around 3-4 hourst of burning with soft wood and around 5 hours with a full load of hard wood.

 If the chimney draft is strong enough, there shouldn´t be much smoke coming out of the stove.
 Before opening the doors you would open the exhaust fume flap, so most of the smoke can exit through the chimney.
 The best solution is not to open the doors before all the wood is burned down.